These simple mixed berry muffins are packed with berries and topped with a generous amount of buttery brown sugar streusel.

 - Use your fingers.
 I mean, you could use a spoon.
 But it's so much easier to just smoosh everything around with your fingers until all the dry ingredient are moistened with the butter.

-The Secret to Making Large Muffins in a Regular Size Muffin Pan
+The Secret to Making Large Muffins with Lots of Streusel

-Tulip muffin liners are one of my favorite things.
+Tulip paper liners are one of my favorite things.
 Here's why:

 - Their pointy tops hold in all that yummy streusel as the muffins rise in the oven.
 This means you can top your muffins with a LOT of streusel.
 The more streusel the better, in my book.